 Check-in: This stage is where you understand if the deal is still on.

 Critical in converting unaware potential leads to marketing qualified leads.
-A good demo video is one of the most essential pieces in your SaaS marketing kit as it not just successfully gives the potential user a tour of the product, it subtly informs the potential user on the non-highlighted aspects like affordability, relevance, and usefulness, prodding the client into making a decision according to his needs and taking action sooner.
+A good demo video is one of the most essential pieces in your SaaS marketing kit as it not only successfully gives the potential user a tour of the product, it subtly informs the potential user on the non-highlighted aspects like affordability, relevance, and usefulness, prodding the client into making a decision according to his needs and taking action sooner.

 The explainer video also demonstrates upgrades on the product, how to use previously launched products, or even answer frequently experienced problems, thereby severely shrinking the churn rate.